-II.2 Dutch Stewardship Code

-Eumedion drew up the Dutch Stewardship Code in 2018, which consists of 11 principles and accompanying guidance.
-This code builds on and replaces the 2011 Eumedion Best Practices for Engaged Share Ownership.
-The Stewardship Code explains how institutional investors can fulfill their responsibilities regarding engaged and responsible share ownership in a way that contributes to the long-term value creation by Dutch listed companies in which they invest and thus to the return on their investments.
+II.2 Dutch Stewardship Code and Dutch corporate governance code long-term value creation by Dutch listed companies in which they invest and thus to the return on their investments.
 In addition, the Stewardship Code offers institutional investors the opportunity to render account to their participants and clients for the way in which they have exercised their shareholder rights.
-The Stewardship Code integrates the new stewardship obligations for pension funds, life insurers and asset managers from the revised shareholder rights directive.
-This code also includes the best practice provisions from the Dutch corporate governance code that apply to pension funds, life insurers and asset managers and contains a number of additional principles as a result of changing expectations with regard to shareholder involvement.
+The Stewardship Code integrates the stewardship obligations for pension funds, life insurers and asset managers from the revised shareholder rights directive.
+This code also includes the best practice provisions from the Dutch corporate governance code that apply to pension funds, life insurers and asset managers and contains a number of additional principles as a result of changing expectations with regard to shareholder involvement and the best practices from the Dutch corporate governance code 2016 that applied.
+In addition, the Stewardship Code contains a number of additional principles as a result of changing expectations with regard to shareholder engagement.
+The Stewardship Code is included in its entirety in Appendix V.